caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 }
 ~~~

 That would preserve the semantics, and it adds some "documentation".
 The problem is that it's just a wrapper, and at the call site is possible to do something like `isRecent(Timestamp(someDate))`, which kind of defeats the purpose.
-If at the call site you don't care  about the right `DateTime`, then why would you care in `isRecent`?
+If at the call site you don't care  about the `DateTime`, then why would you care inside `isRecent`?

 # Typeclasses for semantics with safety

-The typeclass will "wrap" `Email`, and the call site will be something like:
+The typeclass "wraps" `Email`, `isRecent` with a typeclass will be used like this:

 ~~~
 context.isRecent(email)